vikejs/vike/README.md

 /product/42/reviews        42            reviews
 ```

-With `vite-plugin-ssr`, we can define a Route String that has multiple arguments.
+With `vite-plugin-ssr`, we can define a Route String that has multiple parameters.

 ```js
 // product.page.route.js